TRACY EDWARD WYMER

 I was born in West Plains, Missouri.
 I grew up in the Midwest (Missouri and Indiana) and will always consider myself a Midwesterner, more specifically, a Hoosier.
 Yes, that’s right.
 I’m from the great state of Indiana, where basketball and corn fields rule.
 But I spent most of my childhood playing some form of baseball–some days it was stick ball, others it was whiffle ball–and going to church.
 My dad is a minister, so going to church was our “normal.”

-School was not kind to me.
-Or should I say, I was not kind to school.
-I was a class clown and never made outstanding grades.
-The funny thing is, I really enjoyed reading, just not the books teachers wanted me to read.
+I never particularly loved school.
+But the funny thing is, I really enjoyed reading, just not the books teachers wanted me to read.
 When I wasn’t outside playing baseball, you could usually find me on the couch with a book–probably Charlie and the Chocolate Factory (by Roald Dahl) or something similar.

-I turned the corner and became a decent student, and to this day I love learning more than almost anything.
-I guess it goes to show that not every child is destined for straight As or the top of the class.
+I turned the corner and became a good student, and to this day I love learning more than almost anything.

 Eventually, I graduated from Indiana University, where I played baseball and wrote stories.
 My favorite two classes were ornithology (studying birds) and creative writing.
-And believe it or not, I now teach both of those skills.
-Funny how life works.
+I used both of those passions to write a book called SOAR!

 Now I’m all grown up and live in Los Angeles with my family.
-When I’m not teaching and writing stories, I like these things: reading, movies. mountain biking, my family, sports, laughing.
+When I’m not teaching and writing stories, I like these things: reading, cycling, my family, sports, laughing.
 All of that stuff gives me life and makes me want to live forever.
+Now, check out my books!

 A few of my early masterpieces....